R.I.P.D.: Cast

-Zach Galifianakis was originally cast as Roy Pulsipher, but dropped out due to scheduling conflicts.
-Jodie Foster was originally considered for the role of Proctor, but in the end, Mary-Louise Parker was cast.

 Production

 In April 2006, following the success of Wedding Crashers, director David Dobkin was set to helm an in-development adaptation of the comic book R.I.P.D. for Universal, with Phil Hay and Matt Manfredi hired to write the screenplay.

 In September 2010, Universal officially greenlit the film, with Robert Schwentke to direct with Ryan Reynolds in the lead role as David Dobkin had since dropped out.
 The following April, Jeff Bridges entered talks to star as the co-lead in the film following Zach Galifianakis turning down the role.
-In July of that year, Kevin Bacon was cast to play the villain, with Stephanie Szostak and Mary-Louise Parker rounding out the cast in August.
+In July of that year, Kevin Bacon was cast to play the villain, with Stephanie Szostak and Mary-Louise Parker rounding out the cast in August, after Jodie Foster had been considered for the role of Proctor.

 Music

-The soundtrack to RIPD was released on July 16, 2013.
+The soundtrack to RIPD, composed by Christophe Beck, was released on July 16, 2013.

 Release

-The film was originally set to be released on July 19, 2013, but was pushed back to June 28, 2013, in the United States.
+The film was originally set to be released on June 28, 2013, but was pushed back to July 19, 2013, in the United States.

+Home media

+Universal Pictures Home Entertainment released R.I.P.D. on DVD, Blu-ray and Blu-ray 3D on October 29, 2013, and on Ultra HD Blu-ray on December 6, 2022.